griffy/griffy.github.com/_posts/2011-11-22-Euclidean-TSP-and-2-Opt.markdown

 You'll notice the last two pairs are redundant.
 Hold onto that thought.

-Now that we know which edges to perform pairwise exchanges on, we can gauge their improvements by first measuring the difference of the total weight of both edges in the original pair versus the total weight of both edges in the new pair.
+Now that we know which edges to perform pairwise exchanges on, we can gauge their improvements by measuring the difference of the total weight of both edges in the original pair versus the total weight of both edges in the new pair.

-Putting it all together now, we can write some pseudo-code:
+We should have everything we need now.
+Putting it all together, we can write some pseudo-code:

     // where G is the graph and W is the weights of edges def 2opt(G=(V,E), W)